khanhnguyen15/project-madam-website/index.md

 Yikes.
 From the <em> percentage of quotations</em> plot we see that **men get quoted around 80% of the time**.
 This percentage is about **4x bigger than the one for women**.
 However, not everything is lost, as we do see a slight decreasing trend in male quotations, with 84% in 2015 and 81% in 2020.
 We also see an increase of about 3% in quotes from women.

 All the other genders are massively underrepresented in news articles, most of them resting below 0.1% of quotations.
 We also don't see any increasing tendencies, only distinct peaks.
 For example, Caitlyn Jenner [came out as a transgender woman in April 2015](https://www.nbcnews.com/pop-culture/celebrity/bruce-jenner-comes-out-transgender-woman-n348181), so there are peaks in the transgender female plot in that time.
-Another example, Miley Cyrus also [revealed she is genderfluid](https://www.billboard.com/music/pop/miley-cyrus-gender-fluid-nothing-to-do-with-any-parts-6598191/) in June 2015, so we also observe peaks there.
+Another example, Miley Cyrus [revealed she is genderfluid](https://www.billboard.com/music/pop/miley-cyrus-gender-fluid-nothing-to-do-with-any-parts-6598191/) in June 2015, so we also observe peaks there.

 <iframe src="plots/perc_speakers.html" height="600" width="100%" style="border:none;" scrolling="no"> </iframe>

-Now, you might be thinking "Of course men way more quotations, because that includes very influential people like Donald Trump and Barack Obama".
+Now you might be thinking: "Of course men way more quotations, because that includes very influential people like Donald Trump and Barack Obama".
 Well yes but also no. If we look at the <em>percentage of speakers by gender</em>, it looks just about the same.
 Around **80% of quoted speakers are male**, with a very slight decrease of 2% over time. **In genders other than male and female, transgender female speakers dominate at around 0.08%**.

-Plot 2
+##

-{% include top_speakers.html %}
+<iframe src="plots/top_speakers.html" height="600" width="100%" style="border:none;" scrolling="no"> </iframe>